The Persistence of Memory: Analysis

 The well-known surrealist piece introduced the image of the soft melting pocket watch.
 It epitomizes Dalí's theory of "softness" and "hardness", which was central to his thinking at the time.
 As Dawn Adès wrote, "The soft watches are an unconscious symbol of the relativity of space and time, a Surrealist meditation on the collapse of our notions of a fixed cosmic order".
 This interpretation suggests that Dalí was incorporating an understanding of the world introduced by Albert Einstein's theory of special relativity.
 Asked by Ilya Prigogine whether this was the case, Dalí replied that the soft watches were not inspired by the theory of relativity, but by the surrealist perception of a Camembert melting in the sun.

-The year prior to painting the Persistence of Memory, Dali developed his "paranoiac-critical method," deliberately inducing psychotic hallucinations to inspire his art.
+The year prior to painting the Persistence of Memory, Dalí developed his "paranoiac-critical method", deliberately inducing psychotic hallucinations to inspire his art.
 He remarked, "The difference between a madman and me is that I am not mad."
-This quote highlights Dali's awareness of his mental state.
-Despite his engagement in activities that could be seen as insane, Dali maintained that he was not actually mad.

 In the center of the painting, beneath the rightmost clock, is a distorted human face in profile.
 The monstrous, fleshy creature (with much texture near its face, and much contrast and tone in the picture) draped across the painting's center is at once alien and familiar.
-It is an approximation of Dali's own face, elevating the piece from pure abstraction into something of a self-portrait.
-Similar creatures appear frequently in Dali's work, most notably resembling a being who appears in his earlier painting The Great Masturbator.
-The creature seems to have been originally modeled after a figure from the Paradise section of Hieronymus Bosch's The Garden of Earthly Delights, which Dalí had studied.
+It is an approximation of Dalí's own face, elevating the piece from pure abstraction into something of a self-portrait.
+Similar creatures appear frequently in Dalí's work, including a being who appears in his earlier painting The Great Masturbator.
+The creature seems to have been originally modeled after a figure from the "Paradise" section of Hieronymus Bosch's The Garden of Earthly Delights, which Dalí had studied.
 It can be read as a "fading" creature, one that often appears in dreams where the dreamer cannot pinpoint the creature's exact form and composition.
-The creature has one closed eye with several eyelashes, suggesting that it is also in a dream state.
-The iconography may refer to a dream that Dalí himself had experienced, and the clocks may symbolize the passing of time as one experiences it in sleep or the persistence of time in the eyes of the dreamer.
+The creature has one closed eye with several eyelashes, suggesting that it is also in a dream or resting state.
+The iconography may refer to a dream that Dalí himself had experienced, and the clocks may symbolize the passing of time as one experiences in sleep, or the persistence of time in the eyes of the dreamer.